 Neutral- Your neutral colour will most likely be a background colour, and should be something that avoids added attention.
 Normally it would be a hue of grey or a beige, white or off-white.
 Black is also an option.

-Your brand colours are on your website, logo, store design, advertisements, packaging and more importantly than ever in all your social media channels.
+Your brand colours are on your website, logo, store design, advertisements, packaging and stationery and more importantly than ever in all your social media channels.
 They must ensure your brand colours reflect your brand personality and appeal to your target market.

 Do you have a question about logo design and branding or need advice on what your best approach should be?
 Then contact us at email@example.com or call (01) 858 1000 – we will be delighted to help!